cavaunpeu/statistics-all-along/presentation.md

 ```python
 cats = {2: .17, 5: .24, 3: .11, 9: .48}
 ```
+--

+Trivially, the values should sum to 1.

+---

 Typically, probability distributions take parameters which control their shape.
 Let's define a function to illustrate this: